Try My Love (Jeremy Jordan album): Jeremy The Remix

 Taking advantage of the album's chart presence in Japan, where it reached the top 40 on the Oricon Albums Chart, Giant Records released a country-exclusive compilation titled Jeremy The Remix.
-The compilation featured ten tracks, including three songs from Try My Love — "The Right Kind of Love", "Wannagirl", and "Try My Love" — along with their respective remixed versions.
+The compilation featured ten tracks, including three songs from Try My Love: "The Right Kind of Love", "Wannagirl", and "Try My Love", along with their respective remixed versions.
 Issued solely in the CD format, the compilation included additional material such as postcards, photographs, and a thank-you letter addressed to fans.
+On the Oricon Albums Chart the album peaked at number 70 and sold 6,510 copies.